GREEN DOT ALASKA

 Green Dot Alaska is a project aimed at engaging individual community members in preventing power-based violence in our communities.
 Power-based violence includes domestic violence, sexual assault, dating violence, stalking, elder abuse, child abuse and bullying.
 What we know for sure is that rates of all types of abuse are too high in Alaska – our sisters, brothers, sons, daughters, neighbors and friends are being harmed at alarming rates.
 We also know that most people don’t want the next rape or act of domestic violence to happen.
 Our communities are made up of good people who want violence to end but may not know what to do about it or who have valid reasons they don’t intervene.
 We call these reasons for not intervening “barriers.”
 We all have barriers and that is ok!
 Green Dot helps us to discover lots of options for intervening when we see signs of violence (reactive Green Dots) as well as easy ways to begin to change our culture (Proactive Green Dots).
 We all want communities where violence isn’t tolerated and everyone is expected to do their part!
-We approach this work full of hope and ask you to visit our website or attend a Green Dot event in a community near you to join the movement!
+We approach this work full of hope and ask you to attend a Green Dot event in a community near you to join the movement!

 Click here to view our video PSAs

 Check out the local website and Facebook pages: